FlorenceOS/Sabaton/README.md

 # Sabaton bootloader

-Sabaton is a Stivale2 bootloader targetting different aarch64 enviroments.
+Sabaton is a Stivale2 bootloader targeting different aarch64 enviroments.

 ## Differences from stivale2
 Due to the memory layout of aarch64 devices being so far from standardized, a few changes have been made: